Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-remove-sceneregistration.md

 Other than not having to register scenes with the NetworkManager,  there are a few aspects to this update that we should review:
 * Because UnityEngine.SceneManagement.SceneManager requires all scenes that can be loaded to be registered in the “scenes in build list”, we no longer need the NetworkConfig.AllowRuntimeSceneChanges property.
 * Users need to assign a callback handler to NetworkSceneManager.VerifySceneBeforeLoading in order for pre-loading scene verification to occur.
 If nothing is assigned, then all of the “scenes in build list” can be loaded at any time during an active network session.
-* Unit tests that load any scenes that are not registered with the “scenes in build list” are required to set the ScenesInBuild.IsTesting value to true while the unit test is running and false once the unit test is complete.  *It is recommended to do this in UnitySetUp and UnityTearDown attribute decorated methods.*
+* Unit tests that load any scenes that are not registered with the “scenes in build list” are required to add their unique scenes to the NetworkSceneManager.ScenesInBuild list.

 ## **Verifying Scenes**
 Implementing the VerifySceneBeforeLoading delegate is a relatively straightforward approach.
 Consider the following example:

 ```C#